rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 - `heart_failure_clinical_records_dataset.csv`: The collection of heart failure records in CSV format.
 - `project.ipynb` : A jupyter notebook containing model building and parameter fine-tuning.
 This file also build ML packages in bentoml.
 - `heart_failure_profile.html`: A summary of exploratory data analysis on heart failure in web page.
 This was produced with `pandas_profiling`.
-- `training.py`: A python app that build a bentoml registry.
+- `train.py`: A python app that build a bentoml registry.
 - `prediction_service_sklearn.py`: A service app in sklearn that call a trained model from BentoML artifact to give a prediction to input data in flask service.
 - `prediction_service_xgboost.py`: A service app in xgboost that call a trained model from BentoML artifact to give a prediction to input data in flask service.
 - `send_data.py`: A python app that gives a request and delivers an input data to a service app to produce a prediction.
 - `Pipfile`: A Pipfile for collection of libraries and modules dependencies.
 - `bentoml.yaml`: A structured file to produce/build a ML service container.
+- `requirements.txt`: A file for building a conda env.
+- `locustfile.py`: A file for testing responsive predictions againts concurrent requests.

+### Important Note about environment

+This project used two different environments:
+    - a conda using python 3.8.13 for working on `project.ipynb`.
+Since a module `Hyperopt` does not work in jupyter lab called from `Pipfile`, I choose to do this task on my environment that has been existing since a year ago.
+    - a pipenv using python 3.9.13 for training, building bentos, testing services, and containerizing.

 ## 2) EDA, Feature Correlation, Feature Importance